Welcome to St Mary class page

 Home Learning Spellings

 Please follow the links the bottom of your page to your RWI groups spellings.
-There are spelling for up to 5 weeks.
+They are the spelling words for this term.

 There is also further information on how to access RWI lessons via Facebook and You tube.